nickmoy/tennis-image-analysis-ai/README.md

 as well as their speeds.

-I also draw a mini version of the court which displays the player and ball positions, although the position for the ball is currently broken.
+I also draw a mini version of the court which displays the player and ball positions, although the position for the ball is currently broken and the speeds are off, but I will fix that in the future.

 All credit for the idea and structuring of the project goes to [abdullahtarek](https://www.github.com/abdullahtarek) as I followed his Youtube